Image source: Pinterest

 Tea Time by Lori Wemple

-Planning a bridal shower concept comes with quite a few to-dos, but cultivating a garden-themed celebration is one that is quite easy and sophisticated!
+Planning a wedding or bridal shower concept comes with quite a few to-dos, but cultivating a garden-themed celebration is one that is quite easy and sophisticated!
 Lean on Mother Nature to provide much of the beauty for a backyard shower and incorporate additional greens and roses into the decor for a beautiful setting.

 - Decor ideas: Use some customizable garden color-themed decor for place settings, menu signs, game cards, etc.